-Faculty, staff, and students must use good judgment in the use of all computing resources, including but not limited to Internet access and email use.
-Computing and telecommunications may be used only for legal purposes and may not be used for any purpose which is illegal, unet

-hical, dishonest or likely to subject the university to liability.
+Faculty, staff, and students must use good judgment in the use of all computing resources, including but not limited to Internet access and e-mail use.
+Computing and telecommunications may be used only for legal purposes and may not be used for any purpose that is illegal, unethical, dishonest, or likely to subject the university to liability.

 Inappropriate uses of computing resources at the university include, but are not limited to, the following:

-● No one shall use the University’s computing resources to transmit fraudulent, defamatory, or obscene messages, or any material prohibited by law;
+● No one shall use the university’s computing resources to transmit fraudulent, defamatory, or obscene messages, or any material prohibited by law;